 1. PowerPoint is Your Best Friend

 How do you keep a group of 40 small children engaged for a 40-minute English lesson when they can barely understand what you're saying?
-Avoid student overwhelm by creating PowerPoint presentations for all of your lessons.
+Avoid student fatigue by creating PowerPoint presentations for all of your lessons.
 I loved to start the lesson by introducing the vocabulary with pictures on individual slides.
 This ensures that everyone knows what's going on and also allows you to teach new vocabulary without knowing the local language.

 Not only are PowerPoint presentations helpful for introducing vocabulary, they're also great for keeping you on track while lecturing to older students.
 Having a PowerPoint behind me made me feel much more confident going through a lesson, and reminded me of my plan for the day.

 Some students may also be better at reading than listening comprehension.
-Having a basic outline of your lesson on a PowerPoint slide ensures that everyone understands what's going on, and keeps students focused on the lesson.
+Having a basic outline of your lesson on a PowerPoint slide ensures that everyone understands what's going on and keeps students focused on the lesson.

 2. Keep Classes Exciting and Entertaining